docker/docs/content/manuals/admin/faqs/company-faqs.md

 ### How does a company owner add an organization to the company?

-You can add organizations to a company in the [Admin Console](../../admin/company/organizations.md#add-organizations-to-a-company.md).
+You can add organizations to a company in the Admin Console.
+For more information, see [Add organizations to a company](../../admin/company/organizations.md#add-organizations-to-a-company.md).

 ### How does a company owner manage SSO/SCIM settings from a company?